-Mission StatementCampus Recreation provides opportunities to thrive in the pursuit of well being through innovative staff, facilities, and programs.
+Mission StatementCampus Recreation provides opportunities to thrive through innovative staff, facilities, and programs.

 Fitness and Recreation Center

 The Fitness and Recreation Center (FRC) is located on the north end of campus, next to the Adams Center.
 Our facility offers a variety of cardio and weight machines, a functional training area, three multipurpose courts for basketball, volleyball or badminton, three group fitness classrooms, a squash court, and seven racquetball/handball courts.